 In Williams's cover story for Vogue, she discusses life as a new mom and wife, and her career -which the Vogue cover sells as her career “comeback,” interview, which is funny because she never went away— she simply paused at a point in he pregnancy to give birth.
 Williams generally discussed how new mom duties will affect her life plans overall.

-The Winning Mom-to-Be: Taking #23 During 2017's
+The Winning Mom-to-Be: Taking #23 During 2017's Grand Slam Against Big Sister Venus Williams |

 "Though she had an enviably easy pregnancy, what followed was the greatest medical ordeal of a life that has been punctuated by them.
 Olympia was born by emergency C-section after her heart rate dove dangerously low during contractions.
 The surgery went off without a hitch....

 ...The next day, while recovering in the hospital, Serena suddenly felt short of breath.
 Because of her history of blood clots, and because she was off her daily anticoagulant (blood thinner) regimen due to the recent surgery, she immediately assumed she was having another pulmonary embolism.
 (Serena lives in fear of blood clots.)
 She walked out of the hospital room so her mother wouldn’t worry and told the nearest nurse, between gasps, that she needed a CT scan with contrast and IV heparin (a blood thinner) right away.
 The nurse thought her pain medicine might be making her confused.
 But Serena insisted, and soon enough a doctor was performing an ultrasound of her legs.
 “I was like, a Doppler?
-I told you, I need a CT scan and a heparin drip, she remembers telling the team.
+I told you, I need a CT scan and a heparin drip,” she remembers telling the team.
 The ultrasound revealed nothing, so they sent her for the CT, and sure enough, several small blood clots had settled in her lungs.
 Minutes later she was on the drip.
 “I was like, listen to Dr. Williams!”

 Unfortunately this was just the first of many severe complications over a six-day medical nightmare.
 Her fresh C-section wound popped open.
 Then, on being returned to surgery, doctors found that a large hematoma (solid swelling of clotted blood) had flooded her abdomen.
 She was returned for yet another surgery to have a filter inserted into a major vein, in order to prevent more clots from dislodging and traveling into her lungs.
 After the initial week of lifesaving operations, she spent the first six weeks of motherhood unable to get out of bed.
 Not being able to do much of anything in such a fragile physical state, “I was happy to change diapers...”, the new mom recollects.